Why elite Spanish soccer’s La Liga is going to be your next streaming obsession

 Because the games were out of reach for the time being, Gartner believed that the approach had to be different from what other international soccer teams and leagues were doing if there was going to be any long-term success.
 He pitched the idea of creating a studio to make content specifically for the U.S. audience.
 “If we put all of our eggs in the beIN basket as the contact with fans, we were dead in the water,” Gartner says.
 “So we did that through our own social channels and YouTube channel, and there was enough of a connection that we could build complementary content around the matches and keep the excitement for the league going, even though the matches had limited distribution.”

 Getting people to watch content about Lionel Messi (the second most popular athlete on Instagram with 215 million followers), Barcelona, or Real Madrid was easy, but Relevant began targeting specific fans to spread interest out among more of La Liga’s clubs.
 For example, Diego Lainez and Andrés Guardado play for La Liga’s Real Betis, but they are also members of the Mexican men’s national team.
-Mexican American fans follow Mexican players religiously, so Relevant created content that also introduced them to the Spanish club.
+Mexican American fans follow Mexican players religiously, so Relevent created content that also introduced them to the Spanish club.
 They took this approach with Latin American players throughout the league to attract expats in America.

 “Once you get enough of those stories, you get the same level of audience and engagement as that one Messi story, but you’re really building the rest of the teams and the league,” Gartner says.
 The approach has helped the company double sponsorship revenue in each year of the deal so far.